raypeng/DGBDT/index.md

 would offset the CUDA memory setup overhead and allow a GPU/hybrid implementation to shine.
-Specifically, our hybrid implementation has a **24 speedup** over our optimized squential for the HIGGs dataset, but only a **4.7x speedup** when training on Microsoft Learn to Rank.
+Specifically, our hybrid implementation has a **24 speedup** over our optimized squential for the HIGGs dataset, but only a **4.7x speedup** when training on the Microsoft Learning to Rank dataset.

 ## References